p3r7/norns.el/README.md

 To always use the default instance (absolute lookup), change this value to `:default`.
 Otherwise, to only try the currently visited instance (relative lookup) set it to `:current`.

-The default norns instance declaration is accessible through vars `norns-host` & `norns-mdns-domain`.
+The default norns instance declaration is accessible through vars `norns-host`, `norns-mdns-domain` and `norns-local-mdns-domain`. `norns-mdns-domain` is the mDNS domain advertized by norns (typically `local`) and `norns-local-mdns-domain` is the one of the local network that both norns and your computer connect to (generally `lan` or `home`).

 On command execution, the maiden or SuperCollider buffer (of the corresponding instance) will pop to current frame (can be disabled by setting `norns-repl-switch-on-cmd` to `nil`) w/ method `norns-repl-switch-fn` (defaults to `switch-to-buffer-other-window`).